pattybardo/nfl-rushing-challenge/README.md

 Now the database is populated!

-Make sure the configurations to the postgres database are the same as [db.js] (https://github.com/pattybardo/nfl-rushing-challenge/blob/master/server/main/db.js).
+Make sure the configurations to the postgres database are the same as [db.js](https://github.com/pattybardo/nfl-rushing-challenge/blob/master/server/main/db.js).
 These should be the default values for a postgres database with no password.

+#### Running

 Execute: